dnahodil/whostheass/README.md

 The method called to choose which card(s) to play on a normal round

 <pre>
-public List<Card> playNormalRound(
+public List&lt;Card&gt; playNormalRound(
-  List<Card> cardsInHand, // The cards you have in your hand List<OpponentView> playersWhoHavePlayed, // The OpponentViews of the people who have played in this round already List<List<Card>> movesPlayed, // A list of cards played by the people who have played already this round List<OpponentView> playersStillToPlay // The OpponentViews of the people who are still to play this round )
+  List&lt;Card&gt; cardsInHand, // The cards you have in your hand List&lt;OpponentView&gt; playersWhoHavePlayed, // The OpponentViews of the people who have played in this round already List&lt;List&lt;Card&gt;&gt; movesPlayed, // A list of cards played by the people who have played already this round List&lt;OpponentView&gt; playersStillToPlay // The OpponentViews of the people who are still to play this round )
 </pre>